paulinaczheng/ds-regression-best_fit_line-nyc-career-ds-062518/README.md

 We now have a working model with `m` and `b` as model parameters.
-We can create a line for the data points using calculated slope and intercept:
+We can create a line for the data points using the calculated slope and intercept:

-Recall that `y=mx+b`.
-We can now use slope and ingercept values along with X data points (features) to calculate the Y data points (labels) ofr the regression line.
+* Recall that `y=mx+b`.
+We can now use slope and intercept values along with X data points (features) to calculate the Y data points (labels) of the regression line.

 ```python
 def reg_line (m, b, xs):

     return None

 regression_line = reg_line(m,b,X)